 If you are a fan of antique diamonds, then emerald cut is by far your best bet.
 Not only are there more antique emerald cut stones available, but they tend to cost less.
 Genuine Asscher cuts diamonds still carry a premium thanks to the reputation of the company’s polishers.
 This is even more obvious in the price of the Royal Asscher.
 Square-emerald cuts, or Asscher cuts by anybody other than Asscher, tend to be less expensive than the genuine article.

-The downside of older emerald cut diamonds is that they are likely to contain more inclusions than either Asscher cut.
+The downside of older emerald-cut diamonds is that they are likely to contain more inclusions than either Asscher cut.
 Although the yield from rough stones is much greater for rectangle step cuts, it also means that inclusions are much more difficult to avoid.
 However, because of the nature of the optical properties of emerald cuts, these inclusions usually don’t detract too much from the overall visual effect.

 Pros and Cons of Asscher and Emerald

 Cost differences aside, there are really no downsides to an emerald or Asscher cut diamond in an engagement ring.
-Both are classic cuts which look wonderful in any setting.
-They also show bigger than actual size.
-By that, we mean that an emerald/Asscher and round brilliant of equal weight, the emerald/Asscher will appear larger.
+Both are classic cuts that look wonderful in any setting.
+They also show bigger than the actual size.
+By that, we mean that with an emerald/Asscher and round brilliant of equal weight, the emerald/Asscher will appear larger.
 This is because there is a larger proportion of the overall weight visible in the table.

 Emerald cut diamonds need care when choosing, because of the inclusions they often contain.
 Asscher cut stones are less susceptible to showing the inclusions, as the company chose only the best diamonds for the cut.

 A slight oddity of emerald cut diamonds is their usual orientation in engagement rings.
-Diamonds with a long side, such as marquise or pear cuts, usually occur set length ways.
+Diamonds with a long side, such as marquise or pear cuts, usually occur set lengthways.
 This helps to elongate the look of smaller or wider fingers.
 Emerald cut stones, though, are usually set across the finger.
 There’s no real explanation for why this might be.

 The diamond choice is always a question of preference.
 Cushion cuts are very popular at the moment.
 This has brought the square shape of the related Asscher cut into greater focus.
-Emerald cut diamonds require a little more appreciation.
+Emerald-cut diamonds require a little more appreciation.
 This is partly due to how long they have been around, and the sometimes varying quality of stones available.

-Genuine Asscher cuts, because they come from one of the most renowned names in the industry are always high quality.
+Genuine Asscher cuts, because they come from one of the most renowned names in the industry, are always high quality.
 But they mean they usually have a high price tag.
 Balance quality against cost, and you will find a stone that works for you.